seznam/slo-exporter/docs/defining_new_slo.md

 > Also be careful for example on user side timeouts.
 It might be observed in both, the latency and availability SLI type.

 ### Quality
-Again event based SLI describing the quality of some events.
+SLI describing the quality of some events.
 For example if you return a search response to a client and your service is sharded and not all of your shards are available at the moment, your response might be degraded in quality.
 This should be expressed again as a % so in this example % of shards that were (un)available.